Phil-Mart/project-3.io/README.md

 # Output/Analyses

 ## Part 1: Data and Delivery
+Data: We used an open-source API, CovidActNow.org
+Delivery: From the API, we parsed through pandas and exported to a json

 ## Part 2: Back End
+Database: mongoDB
+JavaScript:

 ## Part 3: Data Visualizations

 ## Part 4: Group Presentation